val-link/iTEBD-TEMPO/README.md

 # iTEBD-TEMPO
-Open quantum system dynamics using process tensor networks and iTEBD
+Open quantum system dynamics using process tensor networks and iTEBD.

+# Documentation
+Does not exist yet.
+For a usage example, see the example notebook.